holaholu/webscraper/README.md

 # WEBSCRAPER - using Python and BeautifulSoup

-This code scrapes any webpage provided and saves the result into any desires file.
+This code scrapes any webpage provided and saves the result into any desired file.
 Uses BeautifulSoup & Python.
 Get images, web-links and many more from any website.

 ### HOW TO USE THIS CODE
 This code contains a function that scrapes any webpage provided and saves the result in a file.
 Function requires three inputs from the user.